amanhasank/smashbet/README.md

 Visit our live application: [SmashBet](https://smashbet-ten.vercel.app/login)

 ## 📝 Overview
-SmashBet is an innovative betting platform specifically designed for badminton tournaments.
-It allows users to place bets on ongoing matches, track their betting history, and compete on leaderboards.
+SmashBet is an innovative Prediction platform specifically designed for badminton tournaments.
+It allows users to place bets on ongoing matches, track their Prediction history, and compete on leaderboards.

 ## ✨ Key Features